jss367/jss367.github.io/_posts/2023-05-08-discovering-latent-knowledge-without-supervision.md

 # fig.show()
 ```

-# Doing in at Scale
+# Doing it at Scale

 ## Getting Hidden States

 Now, we're going to get all the hidden states.
 We'll get the ones with positive sentiment and negative sentiment.

-## Now let's get lots of hidden states.

 ```python